 first-trimester screening for aneuploidic anomalies

-second-trimester scanning when there are concerns regarding
+second and third-trimester scanning when there are concerns regarding

 intrauterine growth restriction (IUGR)